DavidPetrasek/ChatBundle/docs/01-installation.md

 ### Step 1 - Requirements and Installing the bundle

-> **Note** FOSChatBundle by default has a requirement for FOSUserBundle for some of its
-> interfaces which can be swapped out if you're not using FOSUserBundle.
-See
-> [Using other UserBundles][] for more information.

 The first step is to tell composer that you want to download FOSChatBundle which can be achieved by typing the following at the command prompt: